siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 $c$.
 Since there are no sinks, the transported content entering and leaving over the same interval must still match.
 If the speed cannot increase, then the remaining degree of freedom is density.
 Under coherent overlap, the two separate flows are recovered as one common coherent wave transport.
-The transported content through that common path doubles while the propagation speed remains fixed at $c$.
+Before overlap there are two independent channels, each advancing one realized wave-volume $V=A\ell$ over the interval $\Delta t$.
+After coherent overlap, there is only one surviving channel.
+That single wave now carries the merged content of the two previous waves.
+The transported content per surviving wave therefore doubles while the propagation speed remains fixed at $c$.
 The same merged content must therefore be carried through the same section and in the same interval by becoming denser.

 Let each isolated closure carry energy